Snyk Broker - Container Registry Agent

 Feature availability

-Snyk Broker Container Registry Agent is available only for Enterprise plans.
+Snyk Broker Container Registry Agent is available only with Enterprise plans.
 For more information, see plans and pricing.

 The Snyk Broker Container Registry Agent enables you to establish connection with network-restricted container registries so you can scan these registries using the Snyk service.